 With so many changes happening in such a short period of time it can sometimes be hard to predict what meetings will look like in the next few years.
-There’s sure to be a shift in the way we work to make way for new and improved technology that we can’t even imagine right now, but we do have a few trends that we know will be hitting the meeting rooms this year.
+But in this sudden new age of meetings we need to be prepared.

 Meetings need to be worth their while.
 With four generations currently in the workplace, they have to be adaptable and serve a range of audiences.
 They need to have a purpose, an outcome and most importantly attendees need to feel that it was worth the effort to attend - particularly if they’ve had to travel to the event.
 We’re all time deprived, and whilst there is a lot of commentary about how meetings can be a waste of time right now, more often than not, a short, well structured and well-planned meeting can save an incredible amount of time and generate some measurable results towards your business goals.

 Here at Lime Venue Portfolio, we don’t think virtual technology will replace personal interactions, we think it will enhance them.
 We’re social animals and thrive in each others company.
 Technology is a new and exciting way to add experiential elements to meetings and events.
 VR and AR have the power to allow attendees to experience things in new and exciting ways and take part in presentations and discussions in the most immersive way possible, creating a sense of connection and greater opportunities for really valuable engagement.